Tritons Belong

 - Understanding and Compassion in Challenging Times

-- Dialogue 4 Peace: Building Compassion and Understanding Across Difference
+- Dialogue For Peace: Building Compassion and Understanding Across Difference

-D4P explores Peacemaking and Restorative Justice as a framework to promote dialogue across differences, listening for understanding, conflict resolution, and consensus/community-building.
-D4P will share foundational theories and facilitation skills with fellows and through events and programs in the coming year.
+Dialogue for Peace explores Peacemaking and Restorative Justice as a framework to promote dialogue across differences, listening for understanding, conflict resolution, and consensus/community-building.
+Dialogue for Peace will share foundational theories and facilitation skills with fellows and through events and programs in the coming year.

-The Dialogue 4 Peace (D4P) Summit will feature a panel of nationally recognized experts on Peacemaking and Restorative Justice frameworks and practices.
-D4P student fellows will present their projects developed within the course of the spring fellowship program.
+The Dialogue For Peace Summit will feature a panel of nationally recognized experts on Peacemaking and Restorative Justice frameworks.

 Acts of Kindness are pop-up activities across campus led by Student Life that create opportunities for diverse members of the UC San Diego student community to come together over a creative activity or food, and conversation.